 Bolt – my strong favorite due to the price and quality of the service.

 You will see them everywhere on the streets of Lisbon.
-Despite the fact that the city is located on steep hills and
+Despite the fact that the city is located on steep hills and this electric scooters do not always give them advice, Lisboners and tourists use them anytime, anywhere.
+Even my Christopher uses them to get from the house to the station!

 How to use them?
 It’s easy!
 You download the application on the phone.
 It allows you to locate the nearest available scooter.
 You scan the code on a scooter and you’re ready to go!
 You can leave the scooter anywhere on the street.
 You pay per minute of use.